ScienceZoneUK/science-zone-uk/python_pit/wk06/README.md

-# Assign grades using a loop
+# Assign grades using a loop,
 for ???, ??? in ???.items():
     student_grades[???] = get_grade(???)